 Why is a Testnet important?

-Developers use testnets to identify bugs, test features, and deploy smart contracts without risking real funds or affecting the live network.
+Developers use Testnet to find bugs.
+Thay also test features, and deploy smart contracts without risking real funds.

-Yes, users can participate in a testnet by interacting with the network using test tokens, which are free and have no monetary value.
+Yes, users can join a Testnet by interacting with the network using test tokens.

 What happens when a project transitions from Testnet to Mainnet?